Studebaker Land Cruiser

-The Studebaker Land Cruiser is an automobile that was produced by the Studebaker Corporation of South Bend, Indiana (United States) from 1934–1954.
+The Studebaker Land Cruiser is an automobile that was produced by the Studebaker Corporation of South Bend, Indiana (United States) from 1934 to 1954.
 The Land Cruiser debuted at the World's Fair alongside the Silver Arrow, a product of Studebaker's former premium make Pierce-Arrow.
 It was also manufactured in Vernon, California.

 1933–1942

 The Land Cruiser was introduced at the 1933 Chicago World's Fair as an extensively streamlined sedan.
 Many of the same aerodynamic features of the car were shared with Pierce-Arrow's Silver Arrow show car that also debuted at the fair when Studebaker assumed operations of Pierce-Arrow in 1928.
 Work on both automobiles was authorized prior to the company being placed in receivership in March 1933, and Pierce being sold to investors.

 Production Land Cruisers began to appear in dealer showrooms in the fall of 1933 as 1934 models.
 The Land Cruiser was designated as a body style, and classified in the President model range (C Series) for the year.
 It retailed for $1,510.

 The body style was shared with the President and Commander series for 1936.
 From 1937–1940, the car was classified as the Commander Cruiser and President Cruiser.
 The Land Cruiser name officially returned in 1941 and 1942.
 In addition to offering its Land Cruisers in the Commander and President lines, for 1941 Studebaker introduced the ultra-luxurious Skyway Land Cruiser which featured a slightly curved single-pane windshield, rear fender skirts and premium details and fabrics.